Baie de L’Isle-Verte National Wildlife Area

 Plan your visit

-Corporation PARC Bas-Saint-Laurent offers activities and services within Baie de L’Isle Verte NWA, including guided hiking tours, activities to build awareness of wildlife species habitat conservation, and welcome area and interpretation services at the Maison Girard.
+Corporation PARC Bas-Saint-Laurent offers activities and services within Baie de L’Isle-Verte NWA, including guided hiking tours, activities to build awareness of wildlife species habitat conservation, and a reception and interpretation service at the Maison Girard.
+Electric vehicle charging stations are also available to the public at Maison Girard.

 Please contact that organization for additional information.